HomeReviewsFireplaceBest Gas Fireplace Insert (Reviews 2023)

 There are three different types of gas fireplace inserts you can Buy:

-Typical Gas Fireplace Inserts are good for converting a seldom-used wood-burning fireplace into a gas-burning fireplace.
+Typical Box-type Gas Fireplace Inserts (see below) are suitable for converting a seldom-used wood-burning fireplace into a gas-burning fireplace.

-Typical Gas fireplace inserts are manufactured to slide into a masonry chimney or exhausted by using a “B-Vent” used in a framed chimney chase.
+They are exhausted by using a “B-Vent” used in a framed chimney chase.
 They typically contain a gas log set, grate, and burner and sit inside their metal box.

 A second metal box then surrounds this firebox.
 The hot air between the two metal boxes is circulated into the room.